Walk...

 Selfishness says:

 1. I do not want this pain that this relationship is causing.
-So, I will either remove myself from this relationship or:
+So, I will either remove myself from this relationship, or

 2. I will do anything to keep peace, even be dishonest.

-Separating yourself from a relationship may be God’s will; however it is not His will with your children and your spouse.
+Separating yourself from a relationship may be God’s will; however, it is not His will with your children and your spouse.
 For others, only you and God can determine that.

 Giving anything to maintain peace is selfish.
 What you are saying is that I cannot stand the pain so I will fake it.